akhileshPandey16/Innovacer_Entry_Mangement/README.md

 * Everytime a visitor comes to the center, they enter their details along with the HostID and then,
     * Visitor recieves confirmation and address to the host's office
     * Host recieves information about the Visitor
+    * Database is updated with information to reflect changes

 ### Screens
 #### Landing Page that a Guest sees when they walk in,